 HP TouchSmart TX2 vs TM2

 So today we come to HP's TX2 range.
 This range has expanded on the original TX series released in 2007.
 I love my TX2 and prefer it to the later range of TM2s which seem rather cheaply made compared with the TX2.
 In terms of structure and features, the TM2 is well out beaten by the TX2.
 Why is easy; the fact that there is no internal optical drive, the fact that there is no longer a remote control device and the fact that there is a far worse CPU.
-Now what makes the TX2 a worse off machine than the TM2 is the fact that it features no HDMI (High Definition Multimedia Interface) and that it does not feature discrete graphics.
+Now, what makes the TM2 a better machine than the TX2 is the fact that it features HDMI (High Definition Multimedia Interface) and that it features discrete graphics.

 The specifications of this tablet are as follows: